-Fire products from VIIRS: A complementary VIIRS M-Band 750 m active fire data product is available in HDF format from NASA's Earthdata Search and from the University of Maryland VIIRS Active Fire Web page.
+Fire products from VIIRS: A complementary VIIRS M-Band 750 m active fire data product is available in HDF format from NASA's Earthdata Search.
 FIRMS has opted to distribute the 375 m product rather than the 750 m product as the increased spatial resolution and increased number of fires detected is of interest to the to the broader fire management community.

 Attribute fields for NRT VIIRS 375 m active fire data distributed by FIRMS

 |Bright_ti4||Brightness temperature I-4||VIIRS I-4 channel brightness temperature of the fire pixel measured in Kelvin.|

 |Scan||Along Scan pixel size||The algorithm produces approximately 375 m pixels at nadir.
 Scan and track reflect actual pixel size.|